jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.5.3 Security coding practices
     - Secure coding practices can be summarized as standards and guidelines
-        - standards: mandatory activities, actions, or rules
+        - **standards**: mandatory activities, actions, or rules
-        - guidelines: recommended actions or ops guidelines that provide flexibility for unforeseen circumstances
+        - **guidelines**: recommended actions or ops guidelines that provide flexibility for unforeseen circumstances
         - orgs greatly reduce source code vulns by enforcing secure coding standards and maintaining coding guidelines that reflect best practices
     - To be considered a standard, coding practice must meet the following:
         - reducees the risk of a particular type of vuln